stevechan3310/swift-boilerplate/README.md

 ```

 ## Extensions
+Extensions add new functionality to an existing class, structure, enumeration, or protocol type.
+This includes the ability to extend types for which you do not have access to the original source code (known as retroactive modeling).

+In this boilerplate, few extensions has been added in below classes

+1. UIDevice (UIDevice_Extension.swift)
+	- Get device model code mapped to it's model name.
+Eg. "iPhone12,3" mapped to as "iPhone 11 Pro".
+	- Get device ID with persistent from keychain.
+	- Get device OS with "iOS" prefix.
+Eg. "iOS 13.3"

+2. UIAlertController (UIAlertController_Extension.swift)
+	- showConfirmDialog, shows a confirmation dialog with title, message and a completion block for handling convenience.

+Adding more extension soon...

 ## Libraries
 Common used third party libraries are included in this boilerplate

 1. [DateTools](https://github.com/MatthewYork/DateTools) - Convenient way to format or modify your dates
 2. [SVProgressHUD](https://github.com/SVProgressHUD/SVProgressHUD) - Clean and easy-to-use HUD meant to display the progress of an ongoing task
 3. [Localize-Swift](https://github.com/marmelroy/Localize-Swift) - Localization made easy with this library, able to generate list of strings found in your project which need to be localized